rcbrgs/tuna/docs/installation.rst

 Python versions
 ---------------

-Tuna is compatible with Python 2 and Python 3, but it is developed under Python 3, and if eventually we have to choose between remaining compatible with Python 2 or including an incompatible feature, we will choose the feature.
-Therefore, we highly recommend that Tuna be installed and ran using Python 3.

-*Caveats using Python 2*:

-- Matplotlib will throw a warning when started, about pyside not being a valid backend.
-This warning can be ignored.
-- IPython will throw a warning when started, about its kernel module name being deprecated.
-This warning can be ignored.
-- Before installing Tuna, it is necessary to update setuptools, otherwise PySide may not install.
+Tuna is only compatible with Python 3.

 Linux installation - with virtualenv
 ------------------------------------

-This is a step-by-step guide to installing Tuna in Fedora 21.
+This is a step-by-step guide to installing Tuna.
 It uses Python 3 and virtual environments.
 We install in the directory ~/vtuna, so if you install in another directory, please adjust your commands accordingly.

 #.
 Create the virtual environment that will contain Tuna (this must be run in a directory where you have read, write and execute permissions)::